 Learning Centre for Berber children and women in Talataste between Marrakech and Ouarzazate: This was opened in June 2010 and is the first centre provided by the BMS.
-We are now contributing to 2 more centres.
-The centre has a teacher Halima and a young man Abdel to help with computer training.
+The centre has a teacher Halima and a young man Abdel to help with computer training and after school activities.
 Halima is teaching Arabic to 40 Berber children age 4 to 5 and providing books and help to another 100 children.
 52 000 dirhams which pay for 2 teachers’ salaries, the rent and the material

 Contribute to another learning centre Dar Lil Kul for pre-school children and school children in the village of Faraha located in the Province od Ouazzane, 2 hours from Tangier.
 We are helping to pay for the teacher.
 10,000 dirhams

 Ouazzaniyat is a registered NGO, founded in 2011 by a group of women in the Ouazzane Province in Northern Morocco